udondan/movy/README.md

 # Movy

-Tiny bash script to clean up your desktop.
+Tiny bash script to clean up your macOS desktop.

 Takes any number of rules to move files from your Desktop to pre-defined directories.